pNLP-Mixer: an Efficient all-MLP Architecture for Language: pNLP-Mixer: a Projection MLP-Mixer

 \subsection{Projection Layer}

 Our projection layer builds upon the notion of locality sensitive hashing~(LSH)~\cite{indyk1998approximate} to create representations from text.
-While this notion is common to other existing projections, e.g., in pQRNN~\cite{DBLP:journals/corr/abs-2101-08890}, our proposed projection is completely novel.
-We use MinHash as the hash function given its computational simplicity and we rely on subword tokenization to determine the hash input.
-Subword tokenization is commonly used in transformers~\cite{sennrich2016,37842} and it ensures that any string can be represented as a combination of subwords units, i.e., there are no out-of-vocabulary words.
-In our context, the use of a subword tokenizer provides two main advantages: i) linguistic knowledge can be injected by training a new tokenizer or by using the vocabulary from an available pre-trained language model; ii) the representation of each subword unit can be cached to reduce inference costs since we know beforehand the content of the full vocabulary $V$, which is usually in the order of 30,000 tokens~\cite{devlin-etal-2019-bert}.
+While LSH has been introduced in previous works, e.g., in pQRNN~\cite{DBLP:journals/corr/abs-2101-08890}, our approach is completely novel.
+In particular, we combine subword-unit tokenization~\cite{37842,sennrich2016} and the \textit{associativity} of MinHash~\cite{Broder00identifyingand} to efficiently compute features of any token as a combination of the features corresponding to its subword unit.
+Subword tokenization, which is commonly used in transformers, ensures that any text can be represented as a sequence of subwords units, i.e., there are no out-of-vocabulary words.
+In our context, using subword tokenization provides two main advantages: i) linguistic knowledge can be injected by training domain-specific subword-unit tokenizers, and ii) the representation of each subword unit can be precomputed and cached to reduce inference costs.